truenas/middleware/docs/userguide/freenas_services.rst

 Refer to :ref:`Block (iSCSI)` for instructions on how to configure iSCSI.
 To start the iSCSI service, click its entry in "Services".

+.. note:: a warning message will occur if you stop the iSCSI service when initiators are connected.
+Type :command:`ctladm islist` to determine the names of
+          the connected initiators.

+.. index:: LLDP, Link Layer Discovery Protocol
 .. _LLDP:

 LLDP